 Fines Associated with Off-Road Driving

-Engaging in off-road driving, whether on marked trails meant for hikers, across vegetation, or crossing rivers without designated crossings, could cost violators 100,000 ISK per incident per person.
+Engaging in off-road driving, whether on unmarked trails, across vegetation, or crossing rivers without designated crossings, could cost violators 100,000 ISK per incident per person.
 The base fine usually starts at 350,000 ISK (€2,477, $2,781), but depending on the extent of the damage, fines can soar even higher.

 How to Pay Off-Road Driving Fines